 Nelson, Lois A. - Lois, 67, Pawtucket, RI, 6/24/17 worked in Management in Norwood.
 She was a member of Polaroid's bowling league.
-She is survived by her children Alan Jr. and Liza and grandchildren Justin, Michael, Ryan, Carmen, Kayla, Sarah and Emthe husband of Roberta, father of Mark, grandfather of seven and great-grandfather of six.
+She is survived by her children Alan Jr. and Liza and grandchildren Justin, Michael, Ryan, Carmen, Kayla, Sarah and Emma.